![]() | 21 November 2023 |

-Click on one of the logos of 3D Food Printing, Protein Transition, Smart Farming, or Vertical Farming to get more information about each conference session.
+Click on one of the logos to get more information about each conference session.

-This revolutionary advancement has the potential to completely transform our relationship with food.
-Join us as we delve into the latest research and development on taste, texture, structure, flavor, color, and nutrition.
-Discover the fascinating world of ingredients and technologies used in 3D food printing, and explore new business models that are emerging in this field.
+This revolutionary advancement has the potential to transform our relationship with food.
+Join us as we delve into cutting-edge research and development in taste, texture, structure, flavor, color, and nutrition.
+Discover the fascinating world of ingredients and technologies used in 3D Food printing and explore the new business models emerging in this field.

 Our focus topics include:

-- Research and development: Exploring advancements in taste, texture, structure, flavor, color, and nutrition.
+• Research and Development: Innovations in taste, texture, structure, flavor, color, and nutrition.

-- Technologies for 3D Food Printing: Dive into the cutting-edge technologies used in this field.
+• Technologies for 3D Food Printing: Cutting-edge technologies propelling this field forward.

-- Ingredients: Discover the exciting array of ingredients that can be utilized in the 3D printing of food.
+• Ingredients: The exciting array of ingredients utilized in 3D food printing.

-- Business Models: Learn about the innovative business models emerging within the 3D food printing industry.
+• Business Models: New and innovative business models emerging within the 3D food printing industry.

 Protein Transition